dylanmc/cs393_ext2/Readme.md

 This is a starting point for parsing and navigating ext2 file systems.
 `cargo run` will start a session that looks like a shell.
-All you can do to start is `mount <filename>`, where filename is a local file that has an ext2 filesystem on it.

-Once you've done that, you can use `ls`, and `cd` commands.
+All you can do for now are the `ls`, and `cd` commands.

-Left as an exercise, implement `cat` to view the contents of files.
+It's left as an exercise to implement `cat` to view the contents of files, and removing other limitationsS:

 Limitations (also possible exercises):